papagaio-io/papagaio-docs/docs/src/guide/Triggers.md

 # Triggers Configuration

-Papagaio synchronizes information between Agola and the Gitsources and here you can configure the time interval.
+Papagaio keeps synchronized information between Agola and the Git sources, in case of communication problems between the systems.

-Also this is necessary to be aligned in case of communication problems between the systems.
+Here you can configure the time interval for three types of triggers.

-* Organizations trigger:
+* Organizations:

   To synchronize all Organizations projects/branches with Agola for all repositories in Papagaio.